 High rise syndrome relates to a collection of injuries sustained by an animal who falls from a substantial height (usually greater than 2 stories) such as a balcony or window.
-Every year, the summer months see a rise in deaths & serious injuries as cats fall from unscreened balconies & windows which have been left accessible to cats by owners who open them to enjoy the weather.
+Every year, the summer months see a rise in deaths and serious injuries as cats fall from unscreened balconies & windows which have been left accessible to cats by owners who open them to enjoy the weather.

 Common injuries incurred in high-rise syndrome: